 - Three researchers from the University Rovira i Virgili

-The internal procedures of the Universitat Autònoma de Barcelona (admissions, approval of the research plan, assignment of tutor and/or director of thesis, assignment of review committees, etc.) Dr. Anna Gavarró Algueró coordinates a committee made up of Dr. Anna Gavarró Algueró, Olga Fernández Prat and Maria Lluïsa Hernanz.
+The internal procedures of the Universitat Autònoma de Barcelona (admissions, approval of the research plan, assignment of tutor and/or director of thesis, assignment of review committees, etc.) Dr. Anna Gavarró Algueró coordinates a committee made up of Dr. Anna Gavarró Algueró, Olga Fernández Prat, Maria Lluïsa Hernanz and Sergi Balari Ravera.

 Fees: aprox. €540 per year View detail of the PhD's fees